Jothika1526/Weed_Removal_Robotic_Arm/README.md

 We used the UFactory Lite 6 robotic arm to demonstrate real-time manipulation.
 While actual weed removal was not performed, the robot could detect and pick predefined color-coded cubes.
 We enhanced vision using an AI model integrated via Groq API with Meta’s Llama 4 Scout for intelligent decision-making.

 ---
-## DEMO OF SIMULATION AND HARDWARE
+## Demo of Simulation and Hardware

 ### 🔧 Forward Kinematics Simulation